-The NQ&R department offers programs and services to support nurses at all levels; from new nurses beginning their professional practice, to experienced frontline nurses who lead shared governance councils; and including nurse managers, educators, Advanced Practice Nurses and other leaders who facilitate knowledge translation within UNC Medical Center.
+The NQ&R department offers programs and services to support nurses at all levels; from new nurses beginning their professional practice, to experienced frontline nurses who lead shared governance councils; and including nurse managers, educators, Advanced Practice Nurses and other leaders who facilitate knowledge translation within UNC Hospitals.

 To lead nursing quality and research at UNC Hospitals through collaboration, innovation and translation.

 - Improve patient outcomes and promote patient safety at UNCH through nursing performance improvement.